ABQ Backyard Refuge Program

 Learn More

-Check out our Educational Materials and Apply for Certification!
+Check out our Educational Materials and Apply for Certification

-Any space can be certified, including a front yard, patio, balcony, community space, and of course, a backyard.
+, including a front yard, patio, balcony, community space, and of course, a backyard.

 The buttons on the left lead to all the information you need to certify your space as an ABQ Backyard Refuge and show that you are contributing to a mosaic of habitat across our city.